 Using social media to promote your products is growing more essential each and every day.
 It’d be a fair question to ask yourself, how is my display of products better than anyone else’s?
+If you’re looking to stand out, you need to learn to light your products for Instagram.

 While product color, the background of your image, and even the quality of your camera all play vital roles in the relative attractiveness of your photos – lighting is even more important.
 With good lighting, your viewers are able to see the best parts of your product without having to squint at details or try to make out what may be lurking in the shadows.